-In order to showcase the rich and fascinating content of the Europeana 1914-1918 collection, a variety of Thematic Runs regularly take place on the Transcribathon.
-The first of these Runs, the Love Letter Run, was launched for the occasion of Valentine’s Day 2017 and includes documents of personal love stories from WW1.
+In order to showcase the rich and fascinating content of the Europeana 1914-1918 collection, a variety of Thematic Runs regularly take place on Transcribathon.
+The first of these Runs, the Love Letter Run, was launched for the occasion of Valentine’s Day 2017 and includes documents containing personal love stories from WW1.
 Themed runs are permanent and regularly updated, with new documents being added on a constant basis to keep you busy!

 Aside from these thematic runs, you can also take part in special Online Competitive Runs, like the Christmas Run 2016 or the Centenary Run 2018.
-These challenges only take place for a certain period of time and those who have transcribed the most miles are awarded real prizes and virtual Champion Cups!
+These challenges only take place for a limited period of time and those who have transcribed the most miles during the competition timeframe are awarded virtual Champion Cups and real prizes!

 Special Transcribathon Events are also regularly held in cities across Europe.
 Like competitions, they are time-limited and winners receive prizes.
 Participants attending the events transcribe in teams and present their results to a jury.
-The first of these events was held to launch the website at the first international Transcribation in Riga and the Centenary Tour Finale Transcribathon in Brussels brought together past competition winners from all over Europe.
+The first of these events was held to launch the website at the Transcribation in Riga and the Centenary Tour Finale Transcribathon in Brussels brought together past competition winners from all over Europe.
 Keep your eyes peeled for announcements of new events in your city!